Overview of COVID-19 and Mechanical Ventilation

 Hand hygiene is the most effective way to prevent the spread of infection.
 Hand hygiene signage can be found on the WHO website.
 Standard precautions also include prevention of needle-stick or sharps injury; safe waste management; cleaning and disinfection of equipment; and cleaning of the environment.

 Strict measures should be taken for aerosol generating procedures.
-Aerosol generating procedures include the following:
+Aerosol generating procedures include (but are not limited to) the following:

 - Noninvasive ventilation